Alphonse Daudet: Literary career

 In 1866, Daudet's Lettres de mon moulin (Letters from My Windmill), written in Clamart, near Paris, and alluding to a windmill in Fontvieille, Provence, won the attention of many readers.
 The first of his longer books, Le Petit Chose (1868), did not, however, produce popular sensation.
 It is, in the main, the story of his own earlier years told with much grace and pathos.
 The year 1872 brought the famous Aventures prodigieuses de Tartarin de Tarascon, and the three-act play L'Arlésienne.
 But Fromont jeune et Risler aîné (1874) at once took the world by storm.
 It struck a note, not new certainly in English literature, but comparatively new in French.
 His creativeness resulted in characters that were real and also typical.

 Jack, a novel about an illegitimate child, a martyr to his mother's selfishness, which followed in 1876, served only to deepen the same impression.
 Henceforward his career was that of a successful man of letters, mainly spent writing novels: Le Nabab (1877), Les Rois en exil (1879), Numa Roumestan (1881), Sapho (1884), L'Immortel (1888), and writing for the stage: reminiscing in Trente ans de Paris (1887) and Souvenirs d'un homme de lettres (1888).
-These, with the three Tartarins - Tartarin de Tarascon, Tartarin sur les Alpes, Port-Tarascon - and the short stories, written for the most part before he had acquired fame and fortune, constitute his life work.
+These, with the three Tartarins–Tartarin de Tarascon, Tartarin sur les Alpes, Port-Tarascon–and the short stories, written for the most part before he had acquired fame and fortune, constitute his life work.

 L'Immortel is a bitter attack on the Académie française, to which august body Daudet never belonged.
 Daudet also wrote for children, including La Belle Nivernaise, the story of an old boat and her crew.
 In 1867 Daudet married Julia Allard, author of Impressions de nature et d'art (1879), L'Enfance d'une Parisienne (1883), and some literary studies written under the pseudonym "Karl Steen".

 Daudet was far from faithful, and was one of a generation of French literary syphilitics.
 Having lost his virginity at the age of twelve, he then slept with his friends' mistresses throughout his marriage.
-Daudet would undergo several painful treatments and operations for his subsequently paralyzing disease.
+Daudet would undergo several painful treatments and operations for his subsequently paralysing disease.
 His journal entries relating to the pain he experienced from tabes dorsalis are collected in the volume In the Land of Pain, translated by Julian Barnes.
-Daudet died in Paris on 16 December 1897, and was interred at that city's Père Lachaise Cemetery.
+He died in Paris on 16 December 1897, and was interred at that city's Père Lachaise Cemetery.